 Simon Kuznets himself, however, was well aware of the limits of the GNP as a measuring tool.
 The first of them being that the income value of all finished goods and services produced in a country does not include the enormous other economic value of goods and services produced by and for households, as well as by society at large, in the course of regular daily life.
 Secondly, the GNP (later labeled GDP) gave no indication of how income and consumption are actually distributed between households.
 Lastly, national income is a flow measure that only records the amount of income generated each year and Kuznets saw that “it needed to be complemented by a stock measure, accounting for the wealth from which it was generated, and its distribution.”
 (Id. p.
 34) In his own words, consequently, “The welfare of a nation can scarcely be inferred from a measure of national income.”
 (Kuznets, S. (1934) National Income 1929–1932, 73rd US Congress, 2nd session, Senate document no. 124)

 But the appeal of a single, year-to-year indicator for measuring economic progress proved to be too strong for politicians and economists alike.
 Virtually no one followed-up on Kuznets reservations, even though he was adamant that “Distinctions must be kept in mind between quantity and quality of growth, between its costs and return, and between the short and the long term… Objectives should be explicit: goals for “more” growth should specify more growth of what and for what.”
 (Kuznets, S. (1962) How to judge quality, in Croly, H. (ed.), The New Republic, 147: 16, p.
 29.)
 Disregarding the qualitative reflection that he was calling for, the world of economics has inherited what is then its logical goal by default: Growth.
-But for our social demise and that of the planet, this is a goal that makes no sense.
+But for our social demise and that of the planet, this is a goal that cannot make sense.